Golden Baseball Magazine

 Showing no ill effects from the distraction, Dean retires the heart of the Tiger order with ease.

-Cochrane flies to RF.
+Cochrane flies to right field.

 Goslin fouls to Collins.